 How to Diagnose and Treat Ringworm in Cats

 As a cat owner, it’s important to be aware of ringworm, a common fungal infection that can affect cats.
-Although the name suggests otherwise, ringworm isn’t caused by worms.
+Despite what the name of this disease implies, ringworms have nothing to do with worms.
 Instead, it’s caused by a type of fungus that can thrive in warm and humid environments.
-In this blog post, we’ll discuss how to diagnose and treat ringworm in cats.

 What are Ringworms in Cats?

-Some of them only infect one species, while others can spread across various animal species, including humans.
-For cats, one particular dermatophyte species is responsible for most ringworm infections, which can also infect dogs and humans.
+Some variants of ringworms only infect one species, while others can spread across various animal species, including humans.
+For cats, one particular species of ringworm called Microsporum canis is responsible for most ringworm infections, and can also infect dogs and humans.
+This particular variant is also responsible for over 90% of ringworm infections in cats.

 How to Diagnose Ringworm in Cats

 Identifying ringworm in cats can be challenging since its symptoms can resemble those of other skin conditions.
-Indications of ringworm in cats may include patches of hair loss that are circular or irregular, scaly or crusty skin, and excessive scratching.
-Swift and accurate diagnosis is vital for effective treatment, and a veterinarian may conduct a skin scraping or fungal culture test to confirm the diagnosis.
+Swift and accurate diagnosis is vital for effective treatment.

-Numerous factors can cause hair loss in cats, and your veterinarian may suggest additional testing to exclude other possible causes before diagnosing ringworm.
+Your veterinarian may also suggest additional testing for other diseases (which are easier to diagnose, and similar in symptoms) to exclude other possible causes before diagnosing ringworm.

 Treatment Options for Ringworm in Cats